Thematic Panel 6

 Conveners and Discussants:

-Tiziana Nazio, Collegio Carlo Alberto and Berlin Social Science Center (WZB) Germany & Matteo Luppi, Polytechnic University of Milan, Italy
+Tiziana Nazio, Collegio Carlo Alberto and Berlin Social Science Center (WZB) Germany & Matteo Luppi, National Institute of Public Policy Analysis (INAPP), Italy.

 Increasing life expectancy and shrinking fertility are reshaping the demographic structure of western societies, with a progressive increase in the relative share of the older segment of the population.
 These processes have extended the number of generations coexisting in the same time span for a longer time, multiplying the possible caring relations between them.
 Indeed, the share of people in three- and four-generation families is rising despite fallen birth rates and delayed childbearing.
 Demographic transformations call for a focus on the vertical axis of the caring relationship that cuts across generations, with overlapping caring needs and potential, as well as a more blurred distinction between care providers and receivers.
 All these elements seem to point to a lengthening of the phase of intergenerational reciprocal mutual exchange.